MtlJ1991/BE-FT-northcoders-news-Public/README.md

   1. You need to ensure the following dependencies are installed, as you will need them to ensure this application runs smoothly.

-  2. Run ```  npm i  ``` in the terminal to install all dependencies.
+  2. Make sure you CD into the directory after cloning.

-  3. Make sure you CD into the directory after cloning.
+  3. Run ```  npm i  ``` in the terminal to install all dependencies.

-  4. In your terminal, run 'mongod' to ensure that you are connected, giving you access to the database.
+  4. In your terminal, run 'mongod' in a seperate window and keep it running, to ensure that you are connected, giving you access to the database.

   5. You will need to seed your database, you can do this by running: ``` node seed/seed.js  ```